Instructions to Authors

 Author(s) whose manuscript(s) are accepted for publication in International Review of Management and Business Research (IRMBR) are required to pay USD $ 200 (Online) only and US $ 300 for both (Online and Print) version.
 In case of more than two authors of a paper for every additional author US $ 50 will be charged for Print copy as a non-negotiable publication fee.
 Kindly note that ability to pay the publication fee does not necessarily guarantee that the paper will be accepted for publication in IRMBR because we, at IRMBR, believe that quality comes first.

 Author should contact the editor of the journal when their article is accepted for publication in the journal and in return he will send the payment details.
 Preferred mode of Payment is to pay through Western Union or through Bank.
 The authors who want to pay through bank will pay US $ 30 extra as a middle bank transfer charges.

 Authors can also pay their payment through their credit card at our online Payment System pay at PAY PUBLICATION FEE

-Please note that an official letter of acceptance with author names and article title will be provided only upon the receipt of your paper documents (copyright form and publication fee).
-We regret to inform you that we are unable to produce official acceptance letters prior to the receipt of your paper document.
+Please note that an official letter of acceptance with author names and article title will be provided only upon the receipt of author publication fee.
+We regret to inform you that we are unable to produce official acceptance letters prior to the receipt of your payment.
 Thank you for your understanding.